 That's exactly who this is for.
 Neurodivergent parents navigating the particular challenges of parenting while also managing their own brain are a core part of my practice.

-Child Parent Psychotherapy (CPP)
+Child Parent Psychotherapy (CPP) · DC 0–5 Informed

 For families with children ages 0–5 where the parent-child relationship has been disrupted by trauma, loss, a difficult birth, postpartum struggles, or a parent's mental health challenges.
+Also for parents who are noticing early signs of anxiety, dysregulation, or developmental concerns in their very young child and don't know where to turn.

 Is this play therapy?